Skip to main content

 Overview

-The QoEVAVE CGI Scene database is a repository of three high-quality audiovisual scenes; The Cave, Cinema, and Mansion.
-Unlike the 360 Scenes Database which features three degrees-of-freedom videos, the CGI Scene Database is intended for six degrees-of-freedom VRs with the addition of further task-based and interactive elements.
-The CGI Scene Database features interactive visual, and audiovisual objects, non-interactive static audio sources, triggered audio sources, in aditional to fully modelled acoustic geometry for advanced audio rendering.
-For more information, please visit the publication.
+The QoEVAVE CGI Scene Database is a repository of three high-quality audiovisual scenes: The Cave, Cinema, and Mansion.
+Unlike the 360 Scenes Database, which features three degrees-of-freedom video, the CGI scenes are designed for six degrees-of-freedom VR with interactive and task-based elements.
+Each scene includes interactive audiovisual objects, static and triggered audio sources, and fully modelled acoustic geometry for advanced audio rendering.
+For more information, see the publication.

 The Cave

-• Dark scene with interactive lantern as light source
+• Dark scene with an interactive lantern as the primary light source.

 The Cinema